Evoniuk/terminal-coloring/README.md

 ## How it works

 When you run `tdraw`, your terminal will become blank and a blinking cursor will appear, which you can move around with the arrow keys.
+There will also be a sidebar describing what keys do what.

-You can color the space by pressing a key associated with a color.
+You can color the space your cursor is on by pressing a key associated with a color.
 Those keys are:

 | Key   | Color   |
 | ----- | ------- |